The Selvedge Masterlist: Our Ultimate Jeans Guide

 For a slimmer cut, try the XX-013 (slim tapered).

-You can find more Pure Blue Japan products at: Clutch Café (UK), Corlection (AU), Redcast Heritage (ES), Hinoya (JP), Brooklyn Clothing (CA), Blue in Green (US)
+You can buy Pure Blue Japan at: Redcast Heritage (ES), Hinoya (JP), Brooklyn Clothing (CA), Blue in Green (US)

 Full Count 1108 (15.5 oz.)

-As one of the brands driving the late-90s selvedge explosion, Full Count emphasised wearability.
-They were the first to introduce Zimbabwe cotton, which leads to denim that fades to a buttery softness.
+As one of the brands fuelling the late-90s selvedge explosion, Full Count made significant headway by emphasising wearability.
+They were the first to introduce Zimbabwe cotton, which leads to durable denim that fades to a buttery softness.

-They’re not meant to be babied.
+Full Count pairs aren’t meant to be babied.
 Wash and wear them however you like, and leave them in a crumpled heap at the foot of your bed.
-As the fades begin to emerge, they’ll rise to the top of the order.
+They’ll soon become the kind of beautifully faded and easy-wearing pair that both looks and feels incredible.

 If you prefer a comfortable taper, try the 1110XX.
 If you’re looking for a wide and extremely comfortable fit, try their recently updated 0105.